marafathussain/ML_book_easy/chapters/chapter1.md

 ## 1.12 Summary: Key Takeaways

-Let's consolidate what we've learned in this chapter:
+Let us consolidate what we have learned in this chapter:

 **1. AI is the broad field** of creating intelligent machines. **Machine learning** is a subset focused on learning from data. **Deep learning** is a subset of ML using multi-layer neural networks.